 with as little as 3% down.

-When Considering an HOA Property
+Considering an HOA Property

 To get an understanding of how the organization operates, you can ask the board of directors if you could read minutes from meetings — if you have a real estate agent, they should be able to help you access records.
-This may give you a good overview of any challenges the organization is facing, and insights into how solutions are brainstormed and implemented.
+This may give you a good overview of any challenges the organization is facing and insights into how solutions are brainstormed and implemented.

-Questions to investigate can include:
+Things to look into can include:

 • What are the HOA fees each month?
 What do they cover?